oumajgad/BlackICE/DaveStuff/luabinaries/bice/BiceLib/README.md

         1. *vars*: Mapping of *name (string)* -> *value (number)*
     * **Notes**:
         * The values are in the fixed point number format.
 E.g. if the returned value is 12050, then the ingame representation is 12.05
+        * The first call can take up to a second to complete since it needs to find the country in memory.
+Subsequent calls are near instant due to caching.
+The cache is shared between *getFlags* and *getVariables*.

 ## Bugfixes
 * **activateOffmapICPatch()**